waltherwj/AI-and-FEA-model/README.md

 ## Past Progress

 ## Current Work
-Implementing a 2d model for proof of concept
+#### _Implementing a 2d model for proof of concept_

+##### Tasks

+* Automate Geometry and Mesh Generation Step
+  * Create script for generating correct geometry inside of SpaceClaim
+  * Create script for generating model inside of Workbench
+  * Create script for calling the geometry generating script
+  * Create script for saving the geometry and mesh